NikKowPHP/lessay-subscribe/app_documentation.md

 # App Architecture Documentation

 This document outlines the high-level architecture for an AI-driven voice lesson app.
 In this app, users log in and, if they are first-time users, complete an initial evaluation that includes a prompt for their learning purposes.
-AI processes this assessment offline and generates a structured, predefined, sequential lesson package. **Each lesson is structured in a fixed format.** For example, a lesson might be:
+AI processes this assessment offline and generates a structured, predefined, sequential lesson package. **Each lesson follows a fixed format—identical to the process used by the Natulang app.** For example, a lesson might be:
 - **Prompt:** "How do you say: 'I would like to order?'"
 - **Expected Response (Model Answer):** "I would like to order a croissant"

-During lessons, the browser's inbuilt voice recognition captures the user's voice response and compares it against the preset correct answer.
-User recordings are stored for offline analysis (acoustics, accent, pronunciation) which are later used for adaptive learning—enabling the AI to refine future lesson sequences based on detailed vocal performance.
+During lessons, the browser's inbuilt voice recognition captures the user's voice response and compares it against the preset correct answer. **It is critical to note that the prompts are expecting the user to say exactly what is defined—no additional words or variations are accepted.** User recordings are stored for offline analysis (acoustics, accent, pronunciation) which are later used for adaptive learning—enabling the AI to refine future lesson sequences based on detailed vocal performance.

+> **Note:** For this implementation, our lesson flow is **exactly the same as the Natulang app**.
+This means that every lesson is structured to follow the same step-by-step process as defined below.

 ---